 GFAC began an in-house business for the production of public art for corporations and other organizations.
 In the past decade GFAC has commissioned more than 100 works of public art in corporations throughout Genesee County.
 The Ruth Mott Foundation enlisted GFAC to design and implement a summer outdoor sculpture program at the Charles Stewart Mott estate, Applewood.
 The project, Art In The Gardens, became an annual program.
 Michigan artists apply to show their work on the estate from May to October.
 The proposals are juried and the selected artists are paid a stipend for displaying their work.

-In celebration of the 31st Annual Flint Jazz Festival, 2011, GFAC formed a partnership with downtown restaurants and pubs and the Flint JAZZWALK was born.
+In celebration of the 30th Annual Flint Jazz Festival in 2012, GFAC formed a partnership with downtown restaurants and pubs and the Flint JAZZWALK was born.
 Mulitiple venues showcase live jazz by local musicians.
-This is now a monthly event on the 4th Thursday each month.
+It became a monthly event on the 4th Thursday of each month.

 In 2012, GFAC incubated a new festival called “DROP FEST.”
-This is an electronic music festival that will emulate the Detroit festival in Hart Plaza.
+This is an electronic music festival that emulates the Detroit festival in Hart Plaza.

 In 2013 GFAC partnered with the City of Flint to incorporate a Community Cultural Plan into the city’s Master Plan.
 This collaboration was funded by the National Endowment for the Arts.